-A meeting of the minds between the opposing camps of any debate requires first, at the very least, an acceptance of common terms.
-A shared understanding of standard rhetorical fallacies, for example, advances the debate by exacting from both parties a discipline in their argumentation, much as courtroom rules of order constrain and focus the theories of counsel.
+A meeting of the minds between the opposing camps of any debate, political or otherwise, requires first, at the very least, an acceptance of common terms.
+A mutual understanding of standard rhetorical fallacies, for example, advances a debate by exacting from both parties a discipline in their argumentation, much as the rules of courtroom order constrain and focus the theories of counsel.

-Our poor grasp of even the fundamental facets of the intellect itself have impeded our search for good political solutions and for common ground.
-And a better understanding of this language deficiency will likely yield for us more meetings of the minds, allowing all sides to cast aside their respective political misconceptions by recognizing their own weaknesses.
+Our poverty of language with respect to the fundamental facets of the intellect itself has also impeded our search for good political solutions and for common ground.
+A better understanding of this language deficiency will yield to us more meetings of the minds, allowing all sides to cast aside their respective political misconceptions by recognizing their own weaknesses.

 Physics has long since accepted that one cannot grasp the reality of the universe without first incorporating the presence of the observer himself.
 We humans stand far removed from a full appreciation of our own perceptual shortcomings.
 But progress toward that end will advance our mastery of both the physical sciences and the science of politics.

-The more common descriptives of intellect–intelligent, smart, bright, and moral–unintelligent, dumb/stupid, dull, and immoral–are used almost interchangeably.
-But meaningful distinctions ought to be drawn between the constituent functions of intellect–some better suited to a discovery of real-world principles and appropriate plans of action than others.
+The more common set of descriptive characterizations of intellect — intelligent, smart, bright, and moral — or unintelligent, dumb or stupid, dull, and immoral — are each used almost interchangeably.
+But meaningful distinctions ought to be drawn between the constituent functions of intellect — some better suited to a discovery of real-world principles and appropriate political plans of action than others.

 Intelligent vs. Unintelligent: (an efficient acquisition, retrieval and logical manipulation of relayed data)

-In the sordid affairs of mankind it isn’t sufficient to possess an encyclopedic knowledge in one field or another–or even in quite a few.
-The storage in human memory of what amounts to a knowledge of trivia, and even its retrieval and manipulation into logical configurations, is a form of intellect best performed today by computers–devices equally divorced from any grasp of human nature and human values, i.e. from human morality.
+In the sordid affairs of mankind it isn’t sufficient to possess an encyclopedic knowledge in one field or another — or even in quite a few.
+The storage in human memory of what amounts to a knowledge of specialized trivia and even its retrieval and manipulation into logical configurations is a form of intellect best performed today by computers — devices equally divorced from any working grasp of human nature and human values, i.e. from human morality.

-Some of our more sadistic serial killers were highly intelligent: Extreme intelligence is an amoral quality, a trait that neither guarantees an individual’s adaptability, nor precludes his evil action–or the evil acts of those relying upon his high intelligence.
-Any vision of a utopian society governed by the most intelligent among us is a hopelessly incomplete and an amoral one.
+Some of our more sadistic serial killers were in fact highly intelligent: Extreme intelligence is an amoral quality, a trait that neither guarantees an individual’s adaptability nor precludes his evil action — or the evil acts of those relying upon his high intelligence.
+Any vision of a utopian society governed by the most intelligent among us would be a hopelessly incomplete and an amoral one.

 Is higher intelligence preferable to lower intelligence?
 Of course it is.
-But, just as in evolution, bigger hasn’t always proven better, and more specialized means less adaptive in a changing environment; so, too, where intelligence comes to dominate the intellect, where information is thus gathered through relayed data–not through personal experience and social interaction–a social deficit, even a misanthropic disposition, is much more likely to result.
+But just as in evolution bigger hasn’t always proven better and more specialized means less adaptive to a changing environment; so too, where intelligence comes to dominate the intellect — where information is thus gathered through relayed data, not through personal experience and social interaction — a social deficit, even a distinctly misanthropic disposition, is much more likely to result.

-Smart vs. Dumb/Stupid: (a reasoned decision-making, i.e., a higher capacity to effectively predict and determine outcomes by virtue of a real-world, experiential understanding of cause and effect)
+Smart vs. Dumb/Stupid: (a reasoned decision-making, i.e., a higher capacity to effectively predict and determine outcomes by virtue of a real-world experiential understanding of cause and effect)

-For smart people, an assessment of cause and effect in the real world informs their judgments of proper courses of action–not relayed data assiduously committed to memory.
+For smart people an assessment of cause and effect in the real world informs their judgments concerning the proper courses of action — not relayed data assiduously committed to memory.
 Highly intelligent savants find even the simplest goal-oriented reasoning difficult.
-They cannot effectively process subjective perception, causal experience, and stored memory into a weighing of probable outcomes of alternative plans.
+They cannot effectively process subjective perception, causal experience and stored memory into a ranking of probable outcomes of alternative plans.

 To be smart demands reason.
-Many animals are quite smart; but they are not intelligent in the sense presented here.
-Chimpanzees and crows can problem-solve their way to obstructed food, by virtue of their advanced understanding of cause and effect–sometimes more advanced than many humans.
-But they still lack non-experiential, relayed knowledge–knowledge derived from the stores of other individuals’ experiences, recorded or conveyed through some common medium.
+Many animals are thus quite smart — but they are not intelligent, in the sense presented here.
+Chimpanzees and crows can problem-solve their way toward obstructed food by virtue of their advanced understanding of cause and effect — sometimes more advanced than many humans.
+But they still lack the resource of non-experiential relayed knowledge — knowledge derived from the stores of others’ experiences, recorded or conveyed via a common medium.

-Reasoning is a dynamic process of adaptation and may serve one well absent any recorded, relayed information at all.
-Yet smart individuals, even if highly intelligent, are not necessarily introspective.
+Reasoning is a dynamic process of adaptation and may serve the individual well absent any relayed information at all.
+Yet even smart individuals, even if highly intelligent as well, may not necessarily be introspective.
 Like the best Labrador retrievers, they may find or, in the case of humans, intelligently research a novel way to reach their chosen goals.
-But they may never stop to question their motivations and their roles in the world–let alone the underlying structure of the world itself.
-Higher human concepts of equality, justice, innocence and guilt–the cornerstones of morality–may still be but vague concepts, or of no concern at all.
+But they may never stop to question their underlying motivations and values or their larger roles in the world — let alone the underlying structure of the world itself.
+Higher human concepts of equality, justice, innocence and guilt — the cornerstones of morality — may still be but vague concepts or of no concern at all.

-Logic, by contrast, is the admittedly intelligent construction of an abstracted reality, one based solely or primarily upon relayed data.
-But without reason acting as a real-world guide for logic, one could not adapt and survive in the real world by intelligence and its logic alone.
+But logic, admittedly an often useful construction of and from an abstracted reality, is nevertheless based solely or primarily upon relayed data.
+Without adding the dynamism of reason as a real-world corrective guide, one would not be expected to adapt and survive in the real world by intelligence and its logic alone.
 Yet neither would one expect the smart individual, lacking all recourse to relayed data, to measure up against both a smart and an intelligent adversary.

-Bright vs. Dull: (an integration of empathy and social reciprocity into effective social organization and individual action)
+Bright vs. Dull: (an understanding and integration of empathy, hierarchy and social reciprocity into effective social organization and individual action)

-To be bright is to be socially adaptive–which is not necessarily to be socially adept.
-Bright people are aware of, or at least interested in, others’ feelings most of the time.
-This may prove both a blessing and a hindrance.
-Bright people appreciate and value social reciprocity, yet perceive and avoid being crass, and find pleasure and take pride solely in socializing well with others.
+To be bright is to be socially insightful — which is not necessarily to be socially successful.
+Bright people are aware of or at least interested in others’ feelings most of the time.
+But this may prove both a blessing or a hindrance, depending upon the values of their societies and the tenors of their times.
+Bright people are almost never willfully defiant or intentionally rude.

-Of course, many people consider themselves very bright–but are yet very far from it.
-There are Harvard graduated, world-travelling overachievers whose smart decisions made them millions who are yet the very dullest human beings–gracelessly droning on about themselves without any awareness of others’ true feelings about them — and without the loyalty or the affection of their subordinates or their families.
+Of course, many people consider themselves very bright and are yet very far from it.
+There are highly intelligent, Harvard graduated, world travelling overachievers — whose smart decisions made them millions — who are yet the very dullest of human beings, gracelessly droning on about themselves without any awareness of others’ true feelings about them — and without the loyalty or the affection of their subordinates or their families.

-Moral vs. Immoral: (a judgment of innocence and guilt integrated into action)
+Moral vs. Immoral: (a judgment of innocence and guilt integrated into action — Wise vs. Unwise)

 One might object to categorizing moral sentiment as a facet of intellect.
-But moral judgment integrates all the facets of intellect into appropriate action: One must be bright enough to recognize and to deeply value innocence for its own sake — i.e. not just one’s own innocence — in turn distinguishing and condemning others’ and one’s own guilt.
-One must be smart enough to act effectively in defense of innocence and in the prevention of guilt.
-And, in order to vindicate the former two facets of intellect, one must be intelligent enough to benefit from the whole store of human learning.
+But moral judgment integrates all the facets of intellect into appropriate, effective action: One must be bright enough to universally recognize and to deeply value innocence for its own sake — i.e. not just one’s own innocence — in turn distinguishing and condemning others’ and one’s own guilt.
+One must be smart enough to act effectively both in defense of the innocent and in the prevention of guilt.
+And in order to vindicate the former two facets of intellect cited above, one must be intelligent enough to benefit from the whole store of human learning.

 [For a more detailed discussion of morality, see the site page, Of Morality.]

 Though a moral person adapts best to a changing environment, gifted in all facets of intellect, survival is by no means assured.
-In a predominantly immoral world, morality must, when necessary, demand of the individual a violent defense of the innocent–including, of course, of himself.
+In a predominantly immoral world such as ours, morality may require of the moral individual even a violent defense of the innocent, including, of course, of himself.
 Yet the moral individual has integrated intelligence, reason and brightness into a sincere appreciation for the intellect itself — which is to say, for human life itself.

-Without beginning with the world as it is, developing some systematic proposal for altering, or at least containing, the more violent aspects of human nature–those that would never be voluntarily suppressed by the offenders themselves–offenders whose violent tendencies first gave rise to the nation states–libertarianism will remain a marginalized political party.
-It is intellectually lazy to contend that violence is largely the product of state systems; and it is intellectually indefensible–stupid, in the terms presented here– to ignore the inevitable cause and effect of unilaterally forsaking the real protections of a state system in favor of a voluntary society.
-Ask the Tibetans about this.
+Without beginning with the world as it is, developing some systematic proposal for altering or at least containing the more violent aspects of human nature — aspects that would never be voluntarily suppressed by the offenders themselves — whose violent tendencies first gave rise to the nation states — libertarianism will always remain a marginalized political ideology.
+It is intellectually lazy to contend that violence is largely the product of forceful state systems; and it is intellectually indefensible — stupid, in the terms presented here — to ignore the inevitable cause and effect of unilaterally forsaking the real protections of a state system in favor of a voluntary society.
+Ask the Tibetans about doing this.

 Without introducing a transitional political system designed to shift human nature itself toward an all-voluntary, non-violent society, libertarians aren’t proposing anything at all.
-And in the real world where dangerous people do exist, it is immoral to turn one’s back on that intransigent, genetics-based reality, instead condemning our state system, which at least marginally protects the innocent from such people.
-Finally, to argue for a system where protection of the innocent is left to a private, voluntarily financed military is probably the stupidest, the dullest and frankly the most absurd — and therefore the most immoral of its logical extrapolations.
+And in the real world, where dangerous people do exist, it is immoral to turn one’s back upon this dangerous and intransigent, genetics-based reality — condemning our state system instead, which at least marginally protects the innocent from such destructive people.
+Finally, to argue for a system where protection of the innocent is left to private, voluntarily financed militaries is probably the stupidest, the dullest and frankly the most absurd — and therefore the most immoral — of its logical extrapolations.

 [For a further explanation of the necessity of the state, see site post, The Nation-State: Law, Punishment and Immigration.]

 Among the virtues of the direct democracy system presented here, its capacity to force accountability and self-reliance onto both communities and individuals distinguishes it from others: No transfer of debt to future generations is permitted.
 And those who necessitate government and its services are the ones who pay for its continuation.
 Thus prisoners, justifiably separated from the rest of society and thus at least temporarily kept out of the gene pool, are still required to work at least as many hours as do honest citizens with full-time jobs.

 All convicted prisoners shall labor no less than eight hours per day, five days per week, unless two physicians certify that they are physically or mentally incapable of as much; and only in so laboring shall able prisoners earn the privileges of hot meals, visitations, educational and recreational opportunities and personal, non-toiletry possessions within cells.